 This is the first in a series of thought leadership papers.
 Starting with the consumer and the retail market, we explore how energy governance could evolve to become so much more, by confronting a number of fundamental questions.

-To access the paper, simply complete the form below*.
+To download the paper, simply click the link below: